Gharbi, Iran

-Gharbi (غربی, also Romanized as Gharbī) is a village in Gel Berenji Rural District, Khafr District, Khafr County, Fars province, Iran.
-At the 2006 census, its population was 1,100, in 258 families.
+Gharbi (غربی, also Romanized as Gharbī) is a village in Gel Berenji Rural District of Khafr County in Fars province, Iran.

+At the 2006 census, its population was 1,100, in 258 families, when it was in Khafr District of Jahrom County.
+The 2016 census measured the population of the village as 1,166 people in 349 households.

+In 2019, the district was separated from the county in the establishment of Khafr County, and the rural district was transferred to the new Central District.